alpacahq/alpaca-docs/content/trading/getting-started.md

 alpaca.submit_order(symbol, qty=qty)
 ```

-The order has now been submitted and you will see your trading dashboard update
+The order has now been submitted and your trading dashboard will update
 accordingly.
 This
 function call returns an `Order` object that shows all the details of your order.
 The parameters available for `submit_order` and the properties of its `Order` response
-can be found in the [Trading API docs](../../api-references/trading-api/orders/#order-entity).
+can be found in the [Trading API docs](../../api-references/trading-api/orders).

 ### Placing a Sell Order